Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/Readme.md

  - The PL logic in the design is highlighted in Red boxes.
 This consists of the following components:
       - Example accelerator logic for MM/ST data path.
       - AXI-DMA IP for DMA transfer from DDR to PL.
-      - AXI-smart connect for connect between FPD NoC to PL, AXI-DMA to DDR and PL.
+      - AXI-smart connect for connections between FPD NoC to PL, AXI-DMA to DDR and PL.
       - DSC-Bypass suport for QDMA-ST mode.
       - Generation of CMPT packet for C2H-ST DMA transfer using CPM5-QDMA IP.
       - Descriptor fetch using the DSC_CRDT interface of CPM5-QDMA IP.